KittyGiraudel/site/_posts/2013-01-17-blog-changes.md

 I tried to add a few features in order to make your experience nicer.
 Nothing big, just a few things which are &mdash; according to me &mdash; UX improvements.
 Among those:

 * Links to articles on the home page are now paginated in order to make the whole page lighter.
 Only the last 7 articles will be displayed (including Codrops ones) on the first page.
 To see older blog posts, you’ll have to use the little buttons at the bottom of the screen.
 * You can now link to specific sections inside an article thanks to anchor tags on titles.
-When you hover a level-2 title (like "Features" or "Performances" for example), you’ll see a little # character appearing.
+When you hover a level-2 title (like “Features” or “Performances” for example), you’ll see a little # character appearing.
 Click on it to have a section-specific URL.

 ## Performances